erwinmaza/EMKeyboardBarTextField/README.md

 	Note: in order to faciliate frame animation, EMKeyboardBarTextField will temporarily remove it's own layout constraints, and those of its superview that affect it.
-		* This means that if there are additional contraints, not owned by its immediate superview, EMKeyboardBarTextField may not work properly (will not render in the toolbar).
+		* This means that if there are additional contraints, not owned by its immediate superview, EMKeyboardBarTextField may not work properly (may not render in the toolbar).